Scrollerer/Scrollerer.github.io/index.md

 **Projects Overview:**

-- Life statistics (Google Sheets)
+- **Life statistics (Google Sheets)**
 > <img src="include/LifeStatGif.gif" alt="Animated GIF Life Stats" width="60%">
 >
-> Make an overview of the satisfaction in every area of your life and compare it to the previous month.
+> **Description:** Make an overview of the satisfaction in every area of your life and compare it to the previous month.
 >
-> Back when I was going hard-core on my personal development journey, I wanted to see how I am doing in all the different aspect of my life, so I created this overview that boosted my results x10!
+> Back when I was going hard-core on my personal development journey, I wanted to see how I was doing in all the different aspects of my life, so I created this overview that boosted my results x10!

-- Monthly Reading Tracker (Google Sheets)
+- **Monthly Reading Tracker (Google Sheets)**
 > <img src="include/ReadingGif.gif" alt="Animated GIF Reading Stats" width="60%">
 >
-> Track how much time you've read a book this month.
+> **Description:** Track how much time you've read a book this month.
 >
 > I love reading books!
-I had close people who did not beliving how much I read - this proved them wrong.
+I had close people who did not believe how much I read - this proved them wrong.

-- Custom shortcuts for work (AutoHotkey)
+- **Custom shortcuts for work (AutoHotkey)**
-> I scripted a few custom shortcuts to make my work as an IT Supporter quicker and more efficient.
+> **Description:** I scripted a few custom shortcuts to make my work as an IT Supporter quicker and more efficient.
 >
-> While my collegues were wasting time trying to find every tool they needed, I was super efficiently doing my woork without any interuptions and saving time both for myself and the clients I was supporting.
+> While my colleagues were wasting time trying to find every tool they needed, I was super efficiently doing my work without any interruptions and saving time both for myself and the clients I was supporting.

 <img src="include/pixel-cat.gif" alt="Animated GIF loading game" class="center" width="40%">